Hamas official predicts ceasefire soon but Israel-Gaza fight goes on

 Israel carried out over a dozen air strikes on Gaza after midnight, including two that destroyed two houses in the enclave's south.
 Medics said four people were wounded in an air strike on the town of Khan Younis in southern Gaza.

-Israel's military said late on Wednesday that it had targeted what it said were "multi-barrel rocket launching sites and aerial defence compounds" belonging to Hamas.
+Israel's military said its aircraft early on Thursday struck what it said was a "weapons storage unit" located in the Gaza City home of a Hamas official, and "military infrastructure located in the residences" of other Hamas commanders, including in Khan Younis.

-Early on Thursday, rocket sirens blared in the southern Israeli town of Beersheba and in areas bordering Gaza.
+Rocket sirens blared early on Thursday in the southern Israeli town of Beersheba and in areas bordering Gaza.
 There were no immediate reports of casualties or damage.

 Since the fighting began on May 10, Palestinian health officials say 228 people have been killed in aerial bombardments that have worsened Gaza's already dire humanitarian situation.